NanoFlu Vaccine Description

 NanoFlu contains Novavax's patented saponin-based Matrix-M adjuvant, which is potent, well-tolerated, and stimulates both high quality and durable antibody responses as well as multifunctional CD4 and CD8 T-cell responses.

-Recombinant seasonal influenza vaccines have an important advantage: once licensed for commercial sale, large quantities of vaccines can potentially be manufactured and in a cost-effective manner, without the use of either the live influenza virus or eggs.
+Recombinant seasonal influenza vaccines have an essential advantage: once licensed for commercial sale, large quantities of vaccines can potentially be manufactured and in a cost-effective manner, without the use of either the live influenza virus or eggs, says Novavax.

-Novavax, Inc. is a late-stage biotechnology company that promotes improved health globally through the discovery, development, and commercialization of innovative vaccines to prevent serious infectious diseases.
+Maryland-based Novavax, Inc. (Nasdaq: NVAX) is a late-stage biotechnology company that promotes improved health globally by discovering, developing, and commercializing innovative vaccines to prevent serious infectious diseases.